Life in Trump’s Cabinet: Perks, pestering, power, putdowns

 His predecessor as secretary of state, Rex Tillerson, never clicked with the president and often voiced his objections in a passive-aggressive manner that infuriated the president, delivering retorts like “if you say so” and “you know best, sir,” according to the official.
 Tillerson was fired in March, months after word leaked that he had reportedly privately referred to Trump as “a moron.”

 Other officials have also remained in close orbit around Trump, in part by lavishing frequent praise on the president both publicly and privately.
 Trump has remained fond of hard-charging Budget Director Mick Mulvaney, praising his combative briefings with the press.
-Treasury Secretary Steven Mnuchin and Ross, despite his mocked TV appearance, also have largely remained in Trump’s good graces.
+Treasury Secretary Steven Mnuchin and Ross, whose spokeswoman on Thursday disputed the account that Trump spoke harshly to the secretary about the soup can appearance, also have largely remained in Trump’s good graces.
 The president attended Mnuchin’s Washington wedding last year and the treasury secretary has become a regular on the Sunday talk shows.

 Administration officials believe the Cabinet member who has been most successful in managing Trump has been Mattis.
 The retired Marine general, thought of as a warrior monk for his academic mindset, is soft-spoken in his interactions with the president — often passing up the chance to speak in meetings — but his advice carries outsized weight.

-Note: This story has been corrected to show Chao had an angry exchange with protesters on the campus of Georgetown University, not outside a restaurant.